-Amsterdam in the Netherlands is a vibrant city with so many amazing places to discover and things to do.
-When visiting the city for the first time, you’ll likely want to see some of its famous museums.
+Amsterdam in the Netherlands is a vibrant city with so many amazing places to discover and things to do, including some world-famous museums.
+So when visiting the Dutch capital for the first time, you’ll likely want to visit at least a few of them.

 But with dozens of choices, how do you know which Amsterdam museums are worth your time the most?
 And how to visit them if you didn’t think to book in advance and the tickets for your travel dates are all sold out?